stefano-ferretti/stefano-ferretti.github.io/publications.md

 - C.E.
-Palazzi, S. Ferretti, S. Cacciaguerra & M. Roccetti, On Maintaining Interactivity in Event Delivery Synchronization for Mirrored Game Architectures, in Proceedings of the 1st IEEE International Workshop on Networking Issues in Multimedia Entertainment (NIME'04) - IEEE Global Telecommunications Conference Workshops (GLOBECOM 2004), Dallas (USA), IEEE Communications Society, November 2004, 157-165. [pdf] [bib]
+Palazzi, S. Ferretti, S. Cacciaguerra & M. Roccetti, On Maintaining Interactivity in Event Delivery Synchronization for Mirrored Game Architectures, in Proceedings of the 1st IEEE International Workshop on Networking Issues in Multimedia Entertainment (NIME'04) - IEEE Global Telecommunications Conference Workshops (GLOBECOM 2004), Dallas (USA), IEEE Communications Society, November 2004, 157-165.  [bib]

 - S. Ferretti, M. Roccetti & S. Cacciaguerra,
-On Distributing Interactive Storytelling: Issues of Event Synchronization and a Solution, in Proceedings of the 2nd International Conference on Technologies for Interactive Digital Storytelling and Entertainment (TIDSE 2004), LNCS 3105, Darmstadt (Ge), June 2004, 219-231. [pdf] [bib]
+On Distributing Interactive Storytelling: Issues of Event Synchronization and a Solution, in Proceedings of the 2nd International Conference on Technologies for Interactive Digital Storytelling and Entertainment (TIDSE 2004), LNCS 3105, Darmstadt (Ge), June 2004, 219-231.  [bib]

 - S. Ferretti & M. Roccetti,
-Event Synchronization for Interactive Cyberdrama Generation on the Web: A Distributed Approach, in Proceedings of the 13th International World Wide Web Conference (WWW 2004), WWW2004 Poster Track, W3C/ACM, New York (USA), May 2004, 226-227. [pdf] [bib]
+Event Synchronization for Interactive Cyberdrama Generation on the Web: A Distributed Approach, in Proceedings of the 13th International World Wide Web Conference (WWW 2004), WWW2004 Poster Track, W3C/ACM, New York (USA), May 2004, 226-227.  [bib]

 - S. Ferretti & M. Roccetti,
 The Design and Performance of a Receiver-Initiated Event Delivery Synchronization Service for Interactive Multiplayer Games,